fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-4.md

 Testing using only numbers that you hard code into your tests can easily leave edge cases untouched can allow you, the programmer, to miss bugs.

-F Prime provides a module called STest that provides helper classes and functions for writing unit tests.
+F' provides a module called STest that provides helper classes and functions for writing unit tests.
 As an exercise, use the interface provided by STest/STest/Pick.hpp to pick random values to use in the tests instead of using hard-coded values such as 2.0, 3.0, and 10.

 ## In this Section